Free newspaper: Australia

+In 1906, the Manly Daily in Australia was launched.
+It was distributed on the ferry boats to Sydney and was later published as a free community daily by Rupert Murdoch's News Ltd.

 Germany

-In 1885 the General-Anzeiger für Lübeck und Umgebung (Germany) was launched.
+In 1885, the General-Anzeiger für Lübeck und Umgebung (Germany) was launched.
 The paper was founded in 1882 by Charles Coleman (1852–1936) as a free twice-a-week advertising paper in the Northern German town of Lübeck.
 In 1885 the paper went daily.
 From the beginning the General-Anzeiger für Lübeck had a mixed model, for 60 pfennig it was home delivered for three months.
 Unknown, however, is when the free distribution ended.
-The company website states that the ’sold’ circulation in 1887 was 5,000; in 1890 total circulation was 12,800.
+The company website states that the 'sold' circulation in 1887 was 5,000; in 1890 total circulation was 12,800.